azhigaylo/homebrain/README.md

 ```

 ######  2. First step it's HOST preparetion.
 Needed to setup some development and thirdparty.
 There two variant of preparation:

-           - prepare HOST for host build
+           - prepare HOST for host build (CMake / DLT / Mosquitto / BuildRoot will be uploaded and builded.)
 ```bash
            ./prepare_all.sh -i
 ```